 For the entire week we host a large and wide-ranging number of talks, from the time of the ancients to more contemporary subjects.
 Some very familiar faces can be seen mingling with crowds of eager history enthusiasts, as they join us to give talks, or take part in discussions.

 With more living history throughout the week than in our previous festivals, there’s lots to do for all the family.

-We are really excited about our ‘Street of Time’ which will be running throughout the week-long festival.
+We are really excited about our Interactive living history encampments through the ages from the Romans to the Second World War, which will be running throughout the week-long festival.

 2015 will be hosting more wonderful aircraft than ever before, with static models of a Spitfire and Hurricane on show all week outside the main entrance tent and with even more than before filling the skies above.